newtang/newtang.github.io/_drafts/carbs.markdown

 I've heard people who claim that this diet gave them more energy, and they felt sharper, etc. Mentally, the only change I noticed was that I would wake up quicker and feel less bleary-eyed.
 Other than that, I generally felt the same.

 I didn't exercise extra.
 I didn't go hungry, or count calories.
 I ate until I was comfortably full.
 I just gave up carbohydrates.
 Specifically, I limited myself to  25g of net carbohydrates a day.
-Net-carbs = total carbs - fiber.
+Net carbs = total carbs - fiber.
 I didn't keep a running carb total, but I used the 25g as a basis for how many carbs I could consume in a meal.
 If I ate 3 meals a day, I could roughly portion those out.
 For example, if a salad dressing at dinner had carbs, I could measure the amount so I had about 8g worth (1/3ish of 25g) of net-carbohydrates.

 Of course, I slipped here and there.
 At social occasions I had a beer or a slice of pizza.
 I'm human.
 Overall, I stayed pretty true to the diet.